Marcus Rashford Manchester United contract: Enough talk of potential! Pressure on striker to prove he's worth £200,000 a week | Goal.com

 Enough talk of potential!
-Pressure on Man United star Rashford to prove he's worth £200,000 a week
+Man United star Rashford under pressure to prove he's worth £200,000 a week

 More than 100 games into his Premier League career and there is still talk of Marcus Rashford’s potential.